janithumayanga2004/SmartRent/README.md

 The preprocessing workflow removes attributes that are no longer required after useful information has been extracted.

-The removed features include:
+### Removed Features

 * **Posted On** — removed after extracting year, month, and day-of-week information.
 * **Point of Contact** — removed because it represents administrative metadata rather than a core property characteristic.
-* **Floor** — removed after extracting structured numerical floor information such as current floor and total floors.
+* **Floor** — removed after extracting structured numerical floor information.

-This reduces unnecessary information and keeps the final training dataset focused on features relevant to rental-price prediction.
+This keeps the final training dataset focused on features relevant to rental-price prediction.

 ---

 ## 3️⃣ Handling Missing Values

-SmartRent handles missing values at multiple stages of the machine-learning workflow.
+SmartRent handles missing values at multiple stages.

-For floor-related features, missing values are safely handled by assigning appropriate default values before calculating derived floor features and ratios.
+For floor-related features, missing values are safely handled before calculating derived floor features and ratios.

 The machine-learning preprocessing pipeline additionally uses **median imputation** for numerical variables.

-This provides a consistent input structure for model training and prediction while reducing the impact of missing numerical values.
+This provides a consistent input structure for both training and prediction.

 ---